techtuber101/irisvision/backend/scripts/README.md

 The default agent configuration is defined in:
 ```
-backend/core/suna_config.py
+backend/core/iris_config.py
 ```

-To update the default agent setup, modify `SUNA_CONFIG` in that file.
+To update the default agent setup, modify `IRIS_CONFIG` in that file.
 Changes will be applied on next container restart.

 ## Usage